 Having a new jet trainer with performance closer to the Lightning would give pilots way better training and help them transition into flying an aircraft that could exceed Mach 1 in a vertical climb.

-The French airforce was also looking for a new aircraft that could be used for dual purposes, trainer and light attacker to replace their fleet of ageing Fouga Magisters and Lockheed T-33 Shooting stars.
-These were very much first generations jet aircraft.
+The French air force was also looking for a new aircraft that could be used for dual purposes, namely as a trainer and light attacker to replace their fleet of ageing Fouga Magisters and Lockheed T-33 Shooting Stars.
+These were very much first generation jet aircraft.

 Aircraft would be assembled by both UK and France using a single supplier for each component.
 But, quickly specifications change.
 Britain wanted an aircraft with supersonic performance, upgraded electronics and better weapons systems than initially intended.